 You can catch a professional sports game year round, depending on the season.
 National level teams compete in lacrosse, basketball and hockey.
 Some of the biggest concerts that the Mile High City welcome, perform at Pepsi Center due to the venue’s sheer size.

-Pro Sports & Performing Arts Venue in Denver
+Pro Sports Arena and Performing Arts Venue

 The Pepsi Center in Denver sprawls on 45 acres of land.
 The construction began in November 1997 and was part of a six-year sporting venue upgrade program, which also included the Coors Field (home of the Colorado Rockies) and Sports Authority Field at Mile High (home of the Denver Broncos).